Pathology Translational Research Program

 Caterina Berti, PhD

-If you have questions or comments about our program, please email Dr. Park, program director, at email@example.com or Dr. Berti, manager of research laboratory operations, at firstname.lastname@example.org.
+If you have questions or comments about our program, please email Dr. Park, program director, at email@example.com or Dr. Berti, assistant director of research operations, at firstname.lastname@example.org.